arpa2/steamworks/src/pulley/pulleyscript/api-driver.md

 shared C-style libraries.
 They exhibit a versioned API over which Pulley can instruct it to do drive changes out in a personalised manner.

-The main task of the API is to handle additions and removals of lists of variables.
-Depending on the configuration of the backend, the names of variables may be provided, and a few other things may also be variable.
+The main task of the API is to pass through additions and removals of tuples of variables.
+Depending on the configuration of the backend, the names of variables may be provided, and a few other things may also be configured.
 In general, the setup of the line in the Pulley script contains constants which are provided during driver instantion, which occurs when the script is loaded.